Let’s face it: college life can be hard.

 Freelance writing gigs have netted me roughly $500 over my college career, and Medium is set to cross the $200 this upcoming month:

 Freelance writing + writing on Medium side hustling: Roughly $725

-Following my internship term, I was able to work remotely for the same company while completing my degree.
+In my second year of college, I landed a summer internship at a search engine marketing company.
+Following my internship term, I was also able to work remotely for the company while completing my degree.

 No in office work or meetings; a laptop and a cup of coffee were the only things I needed to complete my contract work in the early mornings before lectures.